sgowroji/TestingMediaPipe/.github/ISSUE_TEMPLATE/30-bug-issue.md

 **Other info / Complete Logs :**
  Include any logs or source code that would be helpful to diagnose the problem.
-If including tracebacks, please include the full
+If including tracebacks, please include the full traceback.
+Large logs and files should be attached